naevtamarkus/MyPC-ClientRemote/README.md

 Alternatively, installing the MyPC Client Remote by hand should be relatively easy:
  * You can either use the .jar file (Linux and Windows) or .exe (Windows only) that can be downloaded [here](https://github.com/naevtamarkus/MyPC-ClientRemote/releases/latest).
 You can also compile these files yourself by cloning this repository and using the ```compile.sh``` script.
  * Make the file run at startup.
 There are several ways to do it and they all depend on your setup.
 Some examples are available on [Windows](https://tunecomp.net/add-program-to-startup-windows-10/) and [Linux](https://help.ubuntu.com/stable/ubuntu-help/startup-applications.html.en).
+ * Remember that you need to have Java Runtime Environment version 1.8 or newer.

 ## Contributions are welcome!
 I've developed this App essentially for myself and did a significant effort to make it usable by the general public, but I am aware everyone has a different setup at home which may not be compatible with mine.
 If you liked the remote-control feature but find something is missing, you are more than welcome to contribute with changes to the code.